How to Report a K-1 on an IRA Account

 Filing a Return

 Your IRA and not you is responsible for paying any UBIT.
 The custodian of your IRA will complete and file a tax return in the name of your IRA account.
 The custodian will charge a fee for this service and any taxes due will come out of the IRA value.
-If you see that your UBI on the partnership investments in your IRA is greater than the $1,000 exemption, contact the custodian to find out exactly how the UBIT will be handled.
+If you see that your UBI on the partnership investments in your IRA is greater than the $1,000 exemption, you should be prepared to pay additional taxes back to the IRS on your annual return.